TaoM1992/communication_course/assignments/5_presentation/1_presentation_instructions.md

     + It is does not matter where your slides are hosted.
 They just need to be indexable by Google search and rendered natively on the web.
     - Suggested options:
         - Slideshare
-        - Google Slides with correct permissions
+        - Google Slides with correct permissions.
+The correct permission is "Anyone with link".
-        - GitHub
+        - GitHub.
+The slides have to be a pdf file to be seen in the browser.
         - Your personal website
 - All items must have your full professional name, title of talk, and a short description.
 These items will be part of your public Data Science portfolio.
 You can not take them down until you get a job after graduation.
 - If you have an issue with this assignment being public, please reach out to me to discuss it.